Expected utility hypothesis: Irrational deviations

-In practice there will be many situations where the probabilities are unknown, and one is operating under uncertainty.
+In practice, there will be many situations where the probabilities are unknown, and one operates under uncertainty.
 In economics, Knightian uncertainty or ambiguity may occur.
-Thus one must make assumptions about the probabilities, but then the expected values of various decisions can be very sensitive to the assumptions.
-This is particularly a problem when the expectation is dominated by rare extreme events, as in a long-tailed distribution.
-Alternative decision techniques are robust to uncertainty of probability of outcomes, either not depending on probabilities of outcomes and only requiring scenario analysis (as in minimax or minimax regret), or being less sensitive to assumptions.
+Thus, one must make assumptions about the probabilities, but the expected values of various decisions can be very sensitive to the assumptions.
+This is particularly problematic when the expectation is dominated by rare extreme events, as in a long-tailed distribution.
+Alternative decision techniques are robust to the uncertainty of probability of outcomes, either not depending on probabilities of outcomes and only requiring scenario analysis (as in minimax or minimax regret), or being less sensitive to assumptions.

-Bayesian approaches to probability treat it as a degree of belief and thus they do not draw a distinction between risk and a wider concept of uncertainty: they deny the existence of Knightian uncertainty.
-They would model uncertain probabilities with hierarchical models, i.e. where the uncertain probabilities are modelled as distributions whose parameters are themselves drawn from a higher-level distribution (hyperpriors).
+Bayesian approaches to probability treat it as a degree of belief.
+Thus, they do not distinguish between risk and a wider concept of uncertainty: they deny the existence of Knightian uncertainty.
+They would model uncertain probabilities with hierarchical models, i.e., as distributions whose parameters are drawn from a higher-level distribution (hyperpriors).

 Preference reversals over uncertain outcomes

-Starting with studies such as Lichtenstein & Slovic (1971), it was discovered that subjects sometimes exhibit signs of preference reversals with regard to their certainty equivalents of different lotteries.
+Starting with studies such as Lichtenstein & Slovic (1971), it was discovered that subjects sometimes exhibit signs of preference reversals about their certainty equivalents of different lotteries.
 Specifically, when eliciting certainty equivalents, subjects tend to value "p bets" (lotteries with a high chance of winning a low prize) lower than "$ bets" (lotteries with a small chance of winning a large prize).
 When subjects are asked which lotteries they prefer in direct comparison, however, they frequently prefer the "p bets" over "$ bets".
 Many studies have examined this "preference reversal", from both an experimental (e.g., Plott & Grether, 1979) and theoretical (e.g., Holt, 1986) standpoint, indicating that this behavior can be brought into accordance with neoclassical economic theory under specific assumptions.

-The problem of interpersonal utility comparisons

-Understanding utilities in term of personal preferences is really challenging as it face a challenge known as the Problem of Interpersonal Utility Comparisons or the Social Welfare Function.
-It is frequently pointed out that ordinary people usually make comparisons, however such comparisons are empirically meaningful because the interpersonal comparisons does not show the desire of strength which is extremely relevant to measure the expected utility of decision.
-In other words, beside we can know X and Y has similar or identical preferences (e.g. both love cars) we cannot determine which love it more or is willing to sacrifice more to get it.

 Recommendations

-In conclusion Expected Utility theories such as Savage and von Neumann–Morgenstern have to be improved or replaced by more general representations theorems.

-There are three components in the psychology field that are seen as crucial to the development of a more accurate descriptive theory of decision under risks.
+Three components in the psychology field are seen as crucial to developing a more accurate descriptive theory of decision under risks.